Political Activity Policy

 - the promotion of economic growth and community vitality.

-- On a semi-annual basis, beginning in 2016, all reported DukePAC contributions, corporate contributions and lobbying expenses will be disclosed in the aggregate by category and posted directly on this website.
+- On a semi-annual basis, beginning in 2016, all reported DukePAC contributions, corporate contributions and lobbying expenses will be disclosed in the aggregate by category and posted directly on this website (Current Report).

-- On a semi-annual basis, the Executive Vice President, External Affairs and Strategic Policy, shall report to the Regulatory Policy and Operations Committee of the Duke Energy Corporation Board of Directors on the Political Expenditure Committee's (as defined below) annual strategy, and the company's political expenditures.
+- On a semi-annual basis, the Executive Vice President, External Affairs and Strategic Policy, shall report to the Corporate Governance Committee of the Duke Energy Corporation Board of Directors on the Political Expenditure Committee's (as defined below) annual strategy, and the company's political expenditures.
 This includes the company's payments to trade associations and other tax-exempt organizations that may be using the funds for lobbying and political activities.

 - Duke Energy encourages participation in DUKEPAC, but it will not pressure or coerce employees to make personal political contributions or contribute to DUKEPAC.